- What are the housing and housing benefit rights of people fleeing domestic violence?

 - they intend to make an application to stay permanently in the UK under the domestic violence rule.

-The new policy allows the applicant to apply to the UKBA for a three-month grant of leave outside the immigration rules to enable them to make an application for ILR under the domestic violence rule.
+The policy allows the applicant to apply to the Home Office for a three-month grant of leave outside the immigration rules to enable them to make an application for ILR under the domestic violence rule.
 It carries no conditions as to recourse to public funds and so enables the holder to apply for housing benefit and related passported benefits.
-This is made explicit in the guidance issued by the UKBA.
+This is made explicit in the guidance issued by the Home Office.
 For housing and homelessness services:

-- leave granted under this policy falls within the definition of Class B (simply on the basis that the applicant has spousal leave)
+- leave granted under this policy falls within the definition of Class B (exceptional leave to remain granted outside the immigration rules with no conditions as to recourse to public funds attached)

 - If the application for indefinite leave is successful the applicant then qualifies as a person who falls within Class C (indefinite leave to remain).